HeartmanTalent/SweepSouth/README.md

 frontend : http://localhost:3000/
 ## Architectural Decisions

-Decided to pull the data whine the app is initialized just after applying migrations, to avoid delays once the app is up.
+Decided to pull the data when the app is initialized just after applying migrations, to avoid delays once the app is up.

-All the data can be  somplified into 3 main Classes, Job, JobType and Tag.
+All the data can be  simplified into 3 main Classes, Job, JobType and Tag.

 Linker tables were used since I normalised the many to many relation between Job and Tags and JobType.